My Top 5 Supplements for Women’s Health

 - Vitamin D3

-Vitamin D is required for the absorption of Calcium hence it’s role in supporting strong bones and teeth and the prevention of osteoporosis after menopause.
+It is required for the absorption of calcium, hence its role in supporting strong bones and teeth and the prevention of osteoporosis after menopause.
 It has an immune role that cannot be replicated by other nutrients.
-This includes helping protect against auto-immune conditions, helping to prevent cancer cell replication and in reducing inflammation.
-Most disease states are thought to have inflammation at its core.
-As it is required for glucose metabolism it has a role to help in the prevention of diabetes.
+This includes helping protect against autoimmune conditions, helping to prevent cancer cell replication and in reducing inflammation.

-Even though you may feel you have some exposure to the sun through the Summer months, the latest advice is to supplement all year round with 1000iu vitamin D3.
-Fat-soluble or spray formulas are well absorbed.
+The advice I received from a senior pharmacist is to supplement all year round with, 1000iu vitamin D3.
+Fat soluble or spray formulas are well absorbed.